Skip to main contentSkip to navigation

 “I Formatted the Wrong Drive”

 You meant to format a new drive but selected your data drive by mistake.
-This is extremely common and usually has excellent recovery outcomes.
+This is common and usually has excellent recovery outcomes.

 “Windows Asked to Format”